2020 Georgian parliamentary election: New electoral law

 In June 2019, Georgian Dream announced plans to change the electoral system to full party-list proportional representation without an electoral threshold.
 Despite being supported by opposition parties, the legislation failed to be passed as only 101 of the 150 MPs voted in favour, fewer than the required 75% to change the electoral law.

 After the failure of the proposed amendments to be passed with the 75% of votes from parliamentary deputies, the government and the opposition held several rounds of talks, and in early March 2020, a memorandum of understanding was issued from all the parties of the political spectrum.
-The new electoral law stipulates that 120 deputies will be elected via proportional representation, while another 30 will be elected from single-member constituencies.
-The constituencies will be drawn according to the instructions given by the Venice Commission, and the Georgian judiciary.
-For proportional representation seats, the electoral threshold is 1%.
-For single-member constituencies, a candidate will gain the status of a parliamentary deputy if they gain 50% of votes in the first round.
-If that does not happen, the top two candidates will take part in a run-off whose winner will be elected.
-The US Embassy at Tbilisi lauded these agreements, as did leading European diplomats who have desired the 2020 elections to be free and transparent.
-No party can obtain a majority of seats without getting at least 40% of votes from the electorate.
+The new electoral law stipulated that 120 deputies would be elected via proportional representation, while another 30 would be elected from single-member constituencies.
+The constituencies would be drawn according to the instructions given by the Venice Commission, and the Georgian judiciary.
+For proportional seats, the electoral threshold was lowered to 1%.
+For single-member constituencies, a candidate would once again need 50% of the votes to be elected in the first round, otherwise, the top two candidates were to take part in a run-off, whose winner would be elected.
+In addition, no party could obtain a majority of seats without getting at least 40% of votes from the electorate.
+The US Embassy at Tbilisi lauded these agreements, as did leading European diplomats, who had desired the 2020 elections to be free and transparent.

 In its first hearing on 21 June, Georgian parliament passed the electoral reforms.
 136 MPs voted for these reforms, while 5 MPs voted against.
 On second reading of the bill, 115 MPs voted for the reforms, while 3 voted against and 1 abstained.
 The opposition United National Movement and European Georgia did not participate in the voting, as they demanded release of opposition figures i.e. Giorgi Rurua.

 On 29 June 2020, the electoral reforms were adopted by the Georgian Parliament, with 117 out of 142 members voting in support for the reforms.
 U.S. Secretary of State Mike Pompeo welcomed these electoral reforms, calling on the Parliament and officials to respect the will of the people.